awsdocs/aws-support-user-guide/doc_source/troubleshooting.md

 For answers to common troubleshooting questions, see the [AWS Support Knowledge Center](https://aws.amazon.com/premiumsupport/knowledge-center)\.

-For Windows, Amazon EC2 offers EC2Rescue, which allows customers to examine their Windows instances to help identify common problems, collect log files, and help AWS Support to troubleshoot your issues\.
+For Windows, Amazon EC2 offers EC2Rescue, which customers can use to examine their Windows instances to help identify common problems, collect log files, and help AWS Support to troubleshoot your issues\.
 You can also use EC2Rescue to analyze boot volumes from non\-functional instances\.
 For more information, see [How can I use EC2Rescue to troubleshoot and fix common issues on my EC2 Windows instance?](https://aws.amazon.com/premiumsupport/knowledge-center/ec2rescue-windows-troubleshoot/)

 ## Service\-specific troubleshooting<a name="service-troubleshooting"></a>